Chandannagar: Etymology

+Earlier, the city was known as Farasdanga, from Bengali Faras 'French' and danga 'land'.

 History

 Chandannagar came into being during colonial times, proved conclusively by the fact that no mention of the town is found in medieval Bengali texts like Chandimangal and Manasamangal Kāvya.
 Historians are of the opinion that the French created the town by amalgamating various smaller localities in the area.
 The three notable villages to be incorporated were Gondolpara to the South, Boro in the North and Khalisani to the West.
-The name "Chandernagor" can be first found in the letter dated 1696, intended for the officials of the French East India Company, dispatched by André Boureau-Deslandes and Palle, French officials posted in Chandernagore.
+The name "Chandernagor" can be first found in a letter dated 1696, intended for the officials of the French East India Company, dispatched by André-François Deslandes and Palle, French officials posted in Chandannagore.

 The First Director of the French East India Company, Boureau-Deslandes paid 40,000 coins to the Mughal subahdar in 1688 to gain control of the area and build a factory there.
 But the first Frenchman to possess any subsequent land holding in this area was Du Plessis who bought land of 13 Arpents at Boro Kishanganj, now located at North Chandannagar for Taka 401 in the year 1673–74.

 The prosperity of Chandannagar as a French colony started soon after.
-At this time the Company establishment consisted of 1 Director, and 5 members who formed a council, 15 merchants and shopkeepers, 2 notaries, 2 padres, 2 doctors and 1 Sutradhar.
-The army consisted of 130-foot soldiers, 20 among them were native Indians.
-The Fort d'Orleans was constructed in the year 1696-97 and was better defended than its French and British counterparts.
+At this time the Company establishment consisted of one director, and five members who formed a council, 15 merchants and shopkeepers, two notaries, two padres, two doctors and one Sutradhar.
+The army consisted of 130 foot-soldiers, 20 among them were native Indians.
+The Fort d'Orleans was constructed in the year 1696–97 and was better defended than its French and British counterparts.
 After the initial success the French trade languished due to the lax policy of its Directors.